JuanR4140/Custom-CPU-Emulator-and-Assembler/DOCS.md

 ```
 Coming soon..
 ```
 Reading input is another story.
-When a user presses the keyboard, memory location `0x3CB` will be turned to `0x1` for one cycle, before turning back to `0x0`.
-Memory location `0x3CA` will store the most latest key pressed.
-You can read `0x3CB` to detect a new keypress, then read `0x3CA` to get the key.
+When a user presses a key on the keyboard, memory location `0x3CB` will be turned high to `0x1`.
+It is your job as a developer to read `0x3CB` and turn it low to `0x0` to "acknowledge" the read key.
+You will not be able to read more keys until you turn `0x3CB` low to `0x0`.
+Once acknowledged, you can read memory location `0x3CA`, which stores the most latest key pressed.

 Here is an example code:
 ```